 What is an SMD (Surface Mounted Device)?

 LED bulbs have a number of smaller chips, which are on the circuit that create the light.
 The higher the number of chips the brighter the light or the more lumens it creates.
-These types of bulbs with SMDs generate a high quality light the same colour as normal household bulbs.
+These types of bulbs with SMD’s generate a high quality light the same colour as normal household bulbs.

-Basically a lumen is the strength of a single candle from one foot (or 30cm away).
+Basically a lumen is the strength of a single candle from one foot in distance (or 30cm away).
 So if you have a bulb or lamp that is 100 lumens it would be as strong as 100 candles from one foot away.

 Top 10 Benefits of Switching to LED Lighting

 - Last for longer – If you have fitted Halogens before you will know that these have a tendency to pop quite often.
-LED bulbs can last up to 100,000 hours in their lifetime, this is because they don’t have a filament to blow up or burn out.
+LED bulbs can last up to 100,000 hours in their lifetime, this is because they don’t have a filament to blow up or burn out

-- They are very energy efficient – They can be up to 90% more efficient than a standard incandescent light bulb, this Is because they have been designed to use 80% of the electricity and the other 20% is lost in heat.
+- They are very energy efficient – They can be up to 90% more efficient than a standard incandescent light bulb, this is because they have been designed to use 80% of the electricity and the other 20% is lost in heat

-- Incredibly quiet – compared to the old halogens that have been known to make a humming noise
+- Incredibly quiet – compared to the old halogens that have sometimes been known to make a humming noise

-- Low voltage – Meaning they use a lot less energy, making them ideal for use outdoors, with this in mind you can easily hook them up to a solar panel.
+- Low voltage – Meaning they use a lot less energy, making them ideal for use outdoors.
+With this in mind you can easily hook them up to a solar panel

 - Incredibly durable and robust – Due to their build quality and sturdy design.
-LED lights are resistant to shock vibrations and external impacts.
+LED lights are resistant to shock vibrations and external impacts

 How to Change Down Lights (Retro Fit)